 Look.
 Dads understand that the holidays are stressful.
 We recognize that our schedule is busiest this time of year and that during this stressful time, we are going to need to help out by doing things we may not normally do.
 Maybe addressing 100 Christmas cards means yesterday’s laundry didn’t get put away or prepping for next week’s class party means last-minute takeout for you and the kids – just ask what you can do to help and I promise, it will go a long way toward making the holidays “the most wonderful time of the year.”

-About the author: Jon Blythe is a husband to Tonya and a father to three crazy boys.
-He’s still trying to figure out how he’s only managed to get rid of one of those trees in 8+ years of marriage …
+About the author: Jon Blythe is a husband to Tonya and a father to six crazy kids.
+He’s still trying to figure out how he’s only managed to get rid of one of those trees in 10+ years of marriage …